UNSW-ZZSC9020/GitHub/README.md

 2. Click on the HelloWorld.md file
 3. Click the small ‘edit’ pencil icon in the top right
 4. Add a Markdown text to the top of the file and click the ‘Commit Changes’ button at the bottom of the screen
 5. This will have changed the HelloWorld.md file on the server but not on your local environment.
-To fetch these changes use the `git pull` command from your terminal
+To fetch these changes, use the `git pull` command from your terminal
 6. Confirm that your local version of HelloWorld.md now has the changes you made on the web page